uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/getri_batch.rst

          :class: sectiontitle

-      An example of how to use getri_batchcan be found in the oneMKL installation directory, under:
+      An example of how to use getri_batch can be found in the oneMKL installation directory, under: